Locating Self

 Do I need prior IFS training?

-Foundational knowledge of IFS is recommended but not required.
+Foundational knowledge of IFS and parts work is highly recommended but not required.
 Core Self concepts will be reviewed minimally during the training.

 Is this training experiential?